zogzog/tshistory_formula/README.md

 This [tshistory][tshistory] component provides a formula language to build computed series.

-Using `csv` definition files, one can define formula using a simple lisp-like syntax, using a pre-defined function library.
+Formulas are defined using a simple lisp-like syntax, using a pre-defined function library.

-Formulae are read-only series (you can't `update` or `replace` values).
+Formulas are read-only series (you can't `update` or `replace` values).

 They also have an history, which is built, time stamps wise, using the